-- Bank of America: Located in the City of Norfolk, the bank has an estimated 3,600 employees (HREDA, 2015). - Old Dominion University: Located in the City of Norfolk, the university has 4,000 employees (HREDA, 2015) and approximately 25,000 students. - Naval Medical Center: Located in the City of Portsmouth, the hospital with 5,400 employees (HREDA, 2015) is accessed indirectly by VA 164.
+- Old Dominion University: Located in the City of Norfolk, the university has 4,000 employees (HREDA, 2015) and approximately 25,000 students. - Naval Medical Center: Located in the City of Portsmouth, the hospital with 5,400 employees (HREDA, 2015) is accessed indirectly by VA 164.

 Major tourism and recreation in the region centers on the beach fronts, historic sites and museums, and regional city centers.
 Other major destinations for travelers through Hampton Roads are the Eastern Shore via the Chesapeake Bay Bridge-Tunnel; and the Outer Banks of North Carolina via I-64 and I-664 to Route 168 in the City of Chesapeake.
-Much of the tourist-related traffic is seasonal and related to the beaches, resulting in summertime peaks in traffic volumes that are higher than typical weekday peaks.
+Much of the tourist-related traffic is seasonal, resulting in summertime peaks in traffic volumes that are higher than typical weekday peaks.
 Virginia Beach alone hosts nearly six million overnight visitors annually (City of Virginia Beach, 2015).

-I-64, I-564, and I-664 and VA 164 provide for other general travel for business and personal purposes between and within the cities of Hampton Roads, including shopping, recreation, and entertainment.
-Regional shopping destinations near the Study Area Corridors include: MacArthur Center in downtown Norfolk; Peninsula Town Center in the City of Hampton; City Center at Oyster Point and Patrick Henry Mall in the City of Newport News; High Street in the City of Portsmouth; Greenbrier and Chesapeake malls in the City of Chesapeake; and Town Center, Pembroke and Lynnhaven Malls in the City of Virginia Beach.
+I-64, I-564, I-664, and VA 164 provide for other general travel for business and personal purposes between and within the cities of Hampton Roads, including shopping, recreation, and entertainment.
+Regional shopping destinations near the Study Area Corridors include: MacArthur Center in downtown Norfolk; Peninsula Town Center in the City of Hampton; City Center at Oyster Point and Patrick Henry Mall in the City of Newport News; High Street in the City of Portsmouth; Greenbrier and Chesapeake Square malls in the City of Chesapeake; and Town Center, Pembroke Mall and Lynnhaven Mall in the City of Virginia Beach.
 Recreation on the water is a major activity in the region, including boating and fishing, particularly near the HRBT and MMMBT.
-Major regional entertainment venues include Town Point Park and Scope in the City of Norfolk, the Coliseum in the City of Hampton, NTelos Wireless Pavilion in the City of Portsmouth, and the Virginia Beach oceanfront.
+Major regional entertainment venues include Town Point Park and Scope in the City of Norfolk, the Coliseum in the City of Hampton, NTelos Wireless Pavilion in the City of Portsmouth, the Ted Constant Convocation Center in Norfolk, the Amphitheater in Virginia Beach, and the Virginia Beach oceanfront.
+The construction of a new outlet mall, Norfolk Premium Outlets, is underway and is scheduled to open in the summer of 2017.
+Additionally, construction of an IKEA home furnishing store may begin in the spring of 2017, with planned opening in summer of 2018.

 Pedestrian and bicycle recreation are popular activities and modes of transportation in the Hampton Roads region.
 Currently bicycle and pedestrian travel across the HRBT and MMMBT specifically are prohibited by CTB policy regarding such use on limited access highways (VDOT, 2015a).
+Also, bicycle and pedestrian travel are prohibited on the James River Bridge (VDOT, 2010).